Connect privately on your Android

-When you use a proxy, your browser first connects to the proxy, and the proxy forwards your traffic to the website.
+When you use an online proxy, your browser first connects to the proxy, and the proxy forwards your traffic to the website you’re visiting.
 That’s why proxy servers are also known as “forward proxies.”
-A proxy will also receive the website’s response and send it back to you.
+An internet proxy will also receive the website’s response and send it back to you.

 As your intermediary on the web, proxy servers have many useful roles.
 Here’s a few of the primary uses for a proxy server: